tdymel/dfmt/README.md

 | dformat! unchecked | 51 ns | 232 ns | 576 ns |
 | dformat! checked | 51 ns | 257 ns | 658 ns |

+## Minimal rustc version
+Right now it compiles until 1.81, this is when `std::error` went into `core::Error`.
+You can opt out of `error`-impl by disabling the feature `error`.
+Then you can go down until 1.56.

 ## License
 This project is dual licensed under the Apache 2.0 license and the MIT license.